ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Related Work

 \subsection{Assembly Code Representation and Analysis}

 When high-level languages are transformed into assembly code, it is more difficult to understand and analyze because it is often accompanied by missing clear logical structures at the source code level~\citep{chlipala2011mostly}.
-Existing work demonstrates that assembly code representation and analysis can be broadly categorized into models based on masked language modeling (MLM) and decoder-only LLMs.
+Existing works on assembly code representation and analysis can be broadly categorized into models based on masked language modeling (MLM) and decoder-only LLMs.